squeak-smalltalk/squeak.org/_downloads/sources.md

 ---
 title:      Sources
 order:      5
 cols:       6
-icon:   file-text-o
+img-src:    downloads/sources.png
 category:   Advanced
 ---
 The sources file contains all source code of the base system.
 Just like the changes file, it also includes comments, time stamps, and custom formatting.